-In addition to the savings made from using your own solar power, feed-in tariffs can help lower your bills further and help you recover the cost of your panels sooner.
+In addition to the savings made from using your own solar power, higher feed-in tariffs can help lower your bills further and help you recover the cost of your panels sooner.
 That said, a good FiT doesn’t always mean a good deal.
 For example, if you’re on a generous FiT, but you’re paying high electricity rates, then overall you could be paying more for power.
 When shopping around for an energy plan, be sure to consider a range of factors including the FiT, electricity usage and supply rates, discounts and other terms of the contract.

 SA solar companies offering feed-in tariffs

 The feed-in tariff that you receive for your solar power is not determined by the government, but rather the individual retailers.
-Fortunately for consumers, competition is fierce in SA and there are plenty of solar deals with generous FiTs on offer.
+Fortunately for consumers, competition is fierce and there are plenty of solar deals in SA with generous FiTs on offer.